Writing laudations or obituaries?

 As an aside, finding Ghoshal’s “Scholarship that Endures” article in Google Books also led me to stumble upon another article in the same volume of this research annual that is of substantial relevance to me (Bednar & Westphal, 2006).
 It deals with improving response rates when surveying corporate elites.
 It is another article that deserves far more attention than its meagre 2 citations seem to suggest it receives.

-I therefore ran a search for articles published in this research annual (see screenshot) and discovered a large number of highly intriguing titles, often written by well-known scholars.
+I therefore ran a search for articles published in this research annual (see screenshot, dating from early 2016) and discovered a large number of highly intriguing titles, often written by well-known scholars.
 However, most of these articles seem to have generated little interest so far, with only a few drawing more than 10 citations per year.
 It is exactly these kinds of serendipitous findings that are facilitated by Publish or Perish and Google Scholar.